Ada-Developers-Academy/core-unit-2/intro-to-sql/activity-intro-to-sql.md

 ## Activity Instructions

 Arrange into pairs or small groups if possible.
 The pair or small group members will help each other be accountable as they move forward.

 Use your notes, collaborate with your group members, and look things up on the Internet.

 Part 1 is a guided set of directions.
 Everyone should follow along with each other and help each other.
 Part 1 is accomplished when everyone in the group has finished all the steps.

 Limit Part 1 to 20 minutes.
-If there is an individual issue that prevents an individual from completing Part 1, the group should move to Part 2, and the individual should follow along with someone else.
-However, if the majority of a group haven't finished Part 1 due to computer issues, continue on Part 1 together, help each other, and be sure to ask for help.
+If there is an individual issue that prevents a group member from completing Part 1, the group should move to Part 2, and the individual should follow along with someone else.
+However, if the majority of a group haven't finished Part 1 due to setup or other computer issues, continue on Part 1 together, help each other, and be sure to ask for help.

 Part 2 is a set of information and a set of questions.
 The goal is to recreate that information within a database, and answer the questions by writing SQL statements.
 Keep your answers in your own notes.